-Established in 1794, Alltech's Lexington Brewing Company continues a splendid tradition of quality brewing producing Kentucky Ale, Kentucky Light and Kentucky Bourbon Barrel Ale.
-The brew hall viewing area, bottling operations, gift shop and an Irish sampling pub are available for tours.
+Established in 1794, Alltech's Lexington Brewing and Distilling Company continues a splendid tradition of quality brewing producing Kentucky Ale, Kentucky Light and Kentucky Bourbon Barrel Ale, now Bourbon, too.
+The brew hall viewing area, distilling facilities, bottling operations, gift shop and an Irish sampling pub are available for tours.
 Bus tours and walk-ups invited.

 American Saddlebred Museum4083 Iron Works Parkway Lexington, KY 40511

 This privately owned museum located on the grounds of the Kentucky Horse Park is a colorful and contemporary showcase of the American Saddlebred, Kentucky's native breed of horse.
 The Museum houses the largest collection of Saddlebred artifacts in the world including trophies, photographs, tack, artwork and a library of over 2,400 volumes used for bloodline and genealogical research.